cokelaer/damona/doc/dev.rst

 tree structure
 --------------

-Recipes are in ./recipes where each sub directory is related to one container.
+Recipes are in the ./recipes directory with one sub-directory per tool or environment.
-Inside a sub directory (e.g, R, conda) you may have several recipes.
+Inside a sub directory (e.g, R, conda) you may have several recipes for different version

 For example, for **damona** there is a directory called **damona**.
 Inside that directory, if there is only one recipes, name it::